kruize/autotune/design/MonitoringModeAPI.md

 ```
 {
-    "message": "Not Found:performance_profile does not exist:resource-optimization-openshift",
+    "message": "Not Found: performance_profile does not exist: resource-optimization-openshift",
     "httpcode": 400,
     "documentationLink": "",
     "status": "ERROR"